 I know that seems like an obvious no-brainer, but many people do not like the taste of cannabis.

-If that is you, you will be better off skipping this method and looking towards an infusion or extraction option.
+If that is you, you will be better off skipping this method and looking for an infusion or extraction option.

 After all, that is the purpose of infusing and extracting - to separate the medicinal cannabinoids in the trichomes from the plant material.

-But if you don't mind the taste of cannabis and are looking for a quicker and easier way to make edibles, adding decarbed flowers to your edibles may be the perfect solution for you.
+If you don’t mind the taste of cannabis and are looking for a quicker and easier way to make edibles, adding decarbed flowers to your edibles may be the perfect solution.

-As for texture, I recommend you grind your cannabis as fine as possible for the best possible outcome; a coffee grinder works great for this.
+As for texture, I recommend you grind your cannabis as fine as possible for the best possible outcome; a coffee grinder works great.

 This essentially creates a fine cannabis powder that can be added to just about any recipe, similar to how we use onion powder or ground oregano when cooking.